 - Easy to use

-These include the ability to prevent websites from gaining access to your microphone, location and camera, while also stopping WebRTC leaks, blocking/disabling Flash, third-party cookies, credit card auto-filling and much, much more.
+These include the ability to prevent websites from gaining access to your microphone, location, and camera, while also stopping WebRTC leaks, blocking/disabling Flash, third-party cookies, credit card auto-filling, and much, much more.

 Beyond the plethora of security features, it also unblocks content - though you may run into trouble with Amazon Prime or BBC iPlayer.
 If you use those services, then it's best to look elsewhere.
 The main downside to PIA is that its headquarters are located in the U.S., and some users may not be interested in trusting their online privacy to a company that's under the jurisdiction of a country in the Five Eyes alliance.

 We test and review VPN services in the context of legal recreational uses.
 For example: